-Day 8: Xian - Chengdu
+Day 7: Xian - Chengdu Meals: B, L, D

 After breakfast, enjoy a stroll around the atmospheric alleys of the Muslim Quarter, which are lined with Islamic food stalls.
-Later, transfer with your English-speaking assistant to Xian train station to board your bullet train to Chengdu, a journey of approximately 3-hours and 40-minutes.
-On arrival, transfer to your hotel before enjoying an evening of the local specialty Sichuan hot pot and a face changing show.
+Later, transfer to Xian train station to board the bullet train to Chengdu, a journey of approximately 3-hours and 40-minutes.
+On arrival, transfer to your hotel before enjoying an evening of the local specialty, Sichuan hot pot, and a face changing show.